-Ger For an elementary look at the principles of database design, see "Designing Your Database" on page 3 of the book ASA SQL User's Guide.
+For an elementary look at the principles of database design, see "Designing Your Database" [ASA SQL User's Guide, page 3].
 For more advanced treatments, see the Sybase PowerDesigner documentation or a book devoted to database design.

 This chapter assumes that you are familiar with the concepts of database tables, primary keys, and foreign keys.